I began this list as a compilation of books I think are important. I've expanded it to serve also as a bibliography on the topics in the website.

 I first began reading Two Years Before the Mast out of my childhood interest in sailing ships.
-What I encountered instead was an account of Mexican California prior to the gold rush.
-I was fascinated by Dana's descriptions of places with which I was familiar as they had been over a hundred years before.
-I subsequently came across an edition containing an introductory chapter by the author recounting a trip to San Francisco he made, perhaps 30 years after his youthful voyage along the California coast, in which Dana described the transformation of Alta California into a bustling metropolis.
+What I encountered, instead, was an account of Mexican California as it was prior to the gold rush.
+I was fascinated by Dana’s descriptions of places with which I was familiar as they had been over a hundred years before.
+I subsequently came across an edition containing an introductory chapter by the author recounting a trip to San Francisco he made, perhaps 30 years after his youthful voyage along the California coast, in which Dana described the transformation of San Francisco into a bustling metropolis.

 Mr. Glacken introduced his students to the study of the history of ideas.
 He team-taught, with Paul Wheatley, Geography 100A and 100B, the two semester upper division class in geographic thought required of all Berkeley Geography majors and those graduate students who came to Berkeley from other colleges and universities.

-Had I not encountered these two individuals, from whom I took as many courses as I could, it is unlikely that I would have remained in school.
-The content of their classes and the intellectual breadth of their lectures and publications kept me in Berkeley and continue to inspire me.
+Had I not encountered these two individuals, from whom I took as many courses as I could, I doubt I would have remained in school.
+The content of their classes, and the intellectual breadth of their lectures and publications, kept me at Berkeley and continue to inspire me.

 Glacken taught and wrote about the relationship between culture and the environment.
 His book, Traces on the Rhodian Shore, is widely recognized as the most important environmental book written in the twentieth century.

-Ravi Rajan, Adam Romero, Michael Watts, eds., Genealogies of Environmentalism: the Lost Works of Clarance Glacken.
-2017
+Ravi Rajan, Adam Romero, Michael Watts, editors., Genealogies of Environmentalism: the Lost Works of Clarance Glacken.
+2017.

 California and the West, Charis Wilson and Edward Weston.